27 Jan Yeast extract is a key ingredient for meat analogues

 Yeast extract composition is based on yeast composition: it contains proteins, free amino acid, carbohydrates, vitamins and minerals.

-Biospringer yeast extract is therefore perfectly adapted to this growing market
+Biospringer yeast extract is adapted to this growing market

 Biospringer is a specialist of yeast extract.
 It is recognized worldwide as a historical key player and global producer.
 Its expertise through teams of technologists, flavorists and expert tasting panels, ensures total safety and high quality of all the products manufactured and sold in the world.
 In addition, its global network of Culinary centers is dedicated to finding technical solutions for its customers in order to bring good taste to their recipes in line with the current natural, vegan, and clean label food trends.